RISCV-on-Microsemi-FPGA/Mynewt/microsemi_mynewt_blinky/README.md

 SoftConsole is Microsemi's  Eclipse based IDE which can be used on Windows as well as Linux platforms.

-For this example project we use SoftConsole IDE to develope Mynewt application.
+For this example project we use SoftConsole IDE to develop Mynewt application.

 Apache Mynewt uses Newt tool to build the Mynewt sources.
-However the use of Software developement IDEs is also supported.
+However the use of Software development IDEs is also supported.
 The page [Using an IDE to Develop Mynewt Applications](http://mynewt.apache.org/faq/ide/) provides a link which describes how to use the Eclipse IDE to develop Mynewt applications.